MaPLe: Multi-modal Prompt Learning: Experiments

 \subsection{Ablation Experiments}

 \textbf{Prompt Depth:} In Fig.~\ref{fig:ablation1} (left), we illustrate the effect of prompt depth $J$ for MaPLe and ablate on the depth of language and vision branch \emph{individually}.
 In general, the performance improves as prompt depth increases.
-As earlier methods (CoOp and Co-CoOp) utilize shallow language prompting ($J=1$), we find it interesting to compare our method with deep language prompting.
-Overall, MaPLe achieves better performance than deep language prompting.
-We observe that MaPLe achieves maximum performance on validation set at a depth of 9 .
+We note that performance sensitivity increases when randomly initialized prompts are inserted in the deeper layers of a frozen model where the model feature space is already mature.
+Similar trend is also reported by \cite{jia2022visual}.
+As earlier methods utilize shallow language prompting ($J=1$), we compare our method with deep language prompting.
+Overall, MaPLe achieves better performance than deep language prompting and achieves maximum performance at a depth of 9.

 \textbf{Prompt Length:} Fig.~\ref{fig:ablation1} (right) shows the effect of prompt length for MaPLe.
 As the prompt length increases, the performance on base classes is generally maintained, while the novel class accuracy decreases.
 This indicates over-fitting which inherently hurts the generalization to novel classes.